tigerlilyobservatory/orchidarium/README.md

 The [`compose.yaml`](./compose.yaml) contains the configuration required to get this project started.

 Source [`./scripts/.env.sh`](./scripts/.env.sh) to get started with environment variables populated from a Linux pass store.

+## Parts

+Here's a [public Amazon list](https://www.amazon.com/hz/wishlist/ls/1ARZ5WK7A2QLO?ref_=wl_share) with most of the hardware I used to get this orchidarium off the ground.